What NOT to Pack in Your Carry-On Bag: What is Not Allowed on a Plane (2023)

-All liquids must be in containers that are no bigger than 3.4 ounces or 100ml, and all containers must fit in a clear, one quart sized zip top plastic bag.
 You are not allowed to use a bigger bag for your liquids.
 Containers that are bigger than 3.4 ounces (100ml) are not allowed even if they aren’t full.

 TSA is currently allowing containers of hand sanitizer that are up to 12 ounces.
 One bottle is allowed per passenger and will most likely be screened separately.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.